Skip to main content

 What's Not Done Yet

 All optional enhancements.
 The core OS works.
-31 apps load.
+31 apps are registered.
 The desktop interface is functional.
-The tunnel routes are 89% operational.
+The tunnel routes are 89% validated on the first pass.

 The Feeling